Craft-First/sfdc-feature-management/README.md

  * @description Feature Implementation that checks the running user for
  * a custom permission
  */
-public class CustomPermissionEnabledFeature implements Feature {
+public class CustomPermissionEnabledFeature extends Feature {

     /**
      * @description checks if the feature has been enabled via